 Pros and Cons

 A tax refund loan may come in handy when you need cash urgently and know you have the refund coming in to repay it.
-But, there are a few drawbacks that you should be aware of before you decide to take out the loan.
+But, there are also a few drawbacks to consider before you decide to take out the loan.

 Pros